wp-plugins/mobile-smart/readme.txt

 === Plugin Name ===
 Contributors: dolby_uk
 Donate link: http://www.dansmart.co.uk/
-Tags: iphone, mobile, theme switcher, mobile theme, mobile device, series 60 Requires at least: 2.7
+Tags: iphone, mobile, theme switcher, mobile theme, mobile device, series 60, ipad, blackberry, android Requires at least: 2.7
-Tested up to: 2.9
+Tested up to: 3.1
 Stable tag: trunk

 The Mobile Smart plugin allows your Wordpress site to switch your theme if a user visits it using a mobile device,